-Pharmaceutical and medical product companies can address the Sustainable Development Goal 3 through their involvement in addressing unmet medical needs that improve health outcomes.
-However, only companies that demonstrate a clear involvement in fostering access to medicines, tackling rare diseases and accelerating the transition towards impactful innovation by tackling global health challenges will be rated "high".
-In addition, companies will have to demonstrate superior management of the sustainability and business ethics risks with which the sector is riddled: product safety, anti-corruption measures and fair business practices are particularly important to determine the suitability of companies to investment.
-We also expect companies to show increased transparency around lobbying expenditures, trade association and pricing policies in order to meet best-practice.
-However well-positioned from a sustainability opportunity standpoint, companies that are recurrently involved in malpractice allegations and controversies and with poor risk management systems will not be eligible for investment without a concerted effort to improve business practices and transparency.
+Pharmaceutical and medical product companies can address the Sustainable Development Goal n°3 through the large set of activities and thanks to different levers.
+Companies addressing unmet medical needs or neglected diseases, alongside companies demonstrating a clear involvement in fostering access to medicines, and/or accelerating the transition towards impactful innovation by tackling global health challenges are considered as highly beneficial for the society.
+In the context of a global COVID19 outbreak, pharmaceuticals companies have illustrated their role of clear solutions providers, by gathering R&D and human resources and developing in an outstanding timeliness treatments, vaccines, and diagnostics products.

+Nevertheless, while companies from the healthcare sectors are de facto unlocking significant or high social opportunities, they are not less prone to sustainability risk issues.
+The business models' evolution in the past decades, leading to increasingly complex healthcare systems and pharmaceutical industry, have raised investors' expectations from companies to demonstrate superior sustainability management.
+The complexity of the industry, geographical dependence for raw materials and API have been further highlighted by the COVID19 crisis.
+Such issues will receive higher scrutiny in the future, to ensure economic and profitability decisions are not interfering global health issues.
+Business ethics risks with which the sector is riddled: product safety, anti-corruption measures and fair business practices are crucial to determine the eligibility of companies to investment.
+Pricing related issues are also considered as increasingly material matter and a lack of consideration of access programs and affordability can be detrimental to the overall sustainability analysis of the company.
+We also expect companies to show extended transparency around lobbying expenditures, trade association or tax policies to meet best-practices.
+Thus, well-positioned from a sustainability opportunity standpoint, companies that are recurrently involved in malpractice allegations and controversies and with poor risk management systems will not be eligible for investment without a concerted effort to improve business practices and transparency.
 We will thus continuously engage with companies to ensure adoption of best-practices and periodically evaluate our investment decisions.